gryphonshafer/cbqz-site/docs/governance/regions.md

 # Regional Organizations

-Christian Bible Quizzing (CBQ) is operates collaboratively across our **regions**.
+Christian Bible Quizzing (CBQ) operates collaboratively across our **regions**.
 A region is typically though not necessarily geographic, small enough to support in-person meets but large enough to include as many teams as possible.

 Regions may include youth or adult leagues or a combination of leagues.
 Regions may overlap their geographies, and they may merge or split in whatever ways they deem optimum to support the mission.